5 Ways for Educators to Get Their Retirement Savings on Track

 While TRS is the primary source of retirement savings for most Texas educators and school staff, it's not the only way to boost your savings and potentially improve your financial return post-retirement.

 Starting your own retirement savings account is one way to help fund your retirement.
-Investment vehicles specifically designed to help school employees like you fund your retirement — including Traditional Individual Retirement Accounts (IRA) or Roth IRAs — can provide flexibility in the release of funds and have different tax benefits.
-Participating in a 403(b) or 457(b) retirement plan — or even more than one, if that suits you, may provide additional retirement funds as well as potential tax benefits.
+Investment vehicles specifically designed to help school employees like you fund your retirement — including Traditional or Roth Individual Retirement Accounts (IRAs) — can provide flexibility in the release of funds.
+They also have different tax benefits.
+Participating in a 403(b) or 457(b) retirement plan — or even more than one — may provide additional funds.

 Another popular way to save is to boost your income with a summer job.
-Temporary, freelance or tutoring work can be a summer bonus you use to accelerate your path to retirement.
+Temporary, freelance or tutoring work can yield extra money that you can set aside for retirement.

 5. Ask for help from a financial advisor

-Taking an active role in saving for retirement is a great step you can take as you pursue a more secure financial future.
-As you look for more ways to save for retirement, a financial advisor can guide you through your options to help you prepare.
+Taking an active role in saving for retirement is a great step toward a more secure financial future.
+As you look for more ways to save for retirement, a financial advisor can guide you through a range of options.

 The takeaway